COVID-19 / Coronavirus updates

 A. The Federal Government announced on Sunday, March 29 that people aged over 70, or over 60 with pre-existing conditions, should stay at home wherever possible for their own protection.

 Q. Is elective surgery still occurring in Western Australia?

 A. Elective surgery was initially cancelled but the Premier announced on Wednesday, April 22 that a number of procedures would be resuming.
+This has since been expanded.
 For more information, click here.